-Use Windows Server 2016 with ONTAP
+Configure Windows Server 2016 for FCP and iSCSI with ONTAP storage

 If you choose to use SAN booting, it must be supported by your configuration.